Friday, April 26

 D4 It's Dangerous to Go It Alone – Nicole Bannick

-- Libraries as community builders.
+- Recognize libraries as community builders.

-- The power of partnerships
+- Examine the power of partnerships

 D5 Opening Calgary's New Central Library – Sarah Meilleur, Janet Hutchinson, Avnish Mehta and Evan Woolley

-- The impact of city council support.
+- Understand the impact of city council support.

 D6 Say the Right Thing!
 Intro to Key Messages – Mary Kapusta